gvnn/sassy-corgi/README.md

 # sassy-corgi
-Shocase of some of SASS functionalities.
+Showcase of some of SASS functionalities.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).